rykwong/GDW2021/README.md

 5.
 ## Overview
 ### Description
-**SquadHouse** is an audio-chat application designed to allow and facilitate conversations between individuals on the platform concerning any perceivable topic they wish to entertain.
+**Insert Game Name** is an audio-chat application designed to allow and facilitate conversations between individuals on the platform concerning any perceivable topic they wish to entertain.

 **GDW2021** nothing here yet. don't have a solid game idea.
 ### Demo